Willamette National Forest: History

-The Cascade Forest Reserve was created in September 1893 by proclamation of President Grover Cleveland.
-This proclamation was in response to numerous petitions from local citizens requesting protection of the Cascade mountain range.
+The Cascade Forest Reserve was created in September 1893 by proclamation of U.S. President Grover Cleveland, in response to numerous petitions from local citizens requesting protection of the Cascade Range.
 The Cascade Forest Reserve stretched from the Columbia River almost to the California border.
 From 1893 to 1897, the Cascade Forest Reserve was largely managed as a preserve.

-The Sundry Civil Appropriations Act of June 1897 (Organic Act) appropriated funds for management of the national forest reserves and mandated management goals.
+The Sundry Civil Appropriations Act of June 1897 (an organic act) appropriated funds for management of the national forest reserves and mandated management goals.
 Those management goals included: "…securing favorable conditions of water flows, and to furnish a continuous supply of timber for the use and necessities of the citizens of the United States", protection of the forests from destruction by fire and depredations, and development of mineral resources, among other provisions.
 The Organic Act led to establishment of forest reserve boundaries, forest supervisors, and forest ranger patrol districts.
 Addie Morris and Cy Bingham were noteworthy early rangers in areas that would become the Willamette National Forest.

 In 1908, the Cascade Forest Reserve was divided into the Oregon National Forest, the Cascade National Forest, the Umpqua National Forest and the Crater National Forest.
 In 1911, the Santiam National Forest was created from parts of the Oregon National Forest and the Cascade NF.
 The Deschutes National Forest was created from the portions that drain into the Deschutes River.
 In 1933, the Santiam National Forest and the Cascade National Forest were combined to form the Willamette National Forest.

 The period of 1905 to 1933 featured decentralized administration for the forests of the western Cascades.
 Forest and district administrative boundaries were further refined.
-The Forest Service made efforts to establish relationships with local communities and with the forest users.
+The U.S. Forest Service made efforts to establish relationships with local communities and with the forest users.
 This was a time of extensive recreation planning in the western Cascades.
 A fire control organization was built.
 Mining claims were established, and the first large timber sales were sold near Detroit and Oakridge.